Hall 6 of the FCCS EPM Cloud Study Tour

 Journal posted to entity at Consolidated status

-Entity flips from Consolidated (2) to Impacted (6).
+Entity flips from OK (Consolidated) to Impacted.
 The parent's consolidated balance no longer includes the journal.
 Consolidation must be rerun to incorporate the adjustment.

 🔄